Learning about your Health: Pneumonia

 What are the possible treatments?

-Mild cases of pneumonia will just require good rest in bed, eat a well balanced diet and have plenty of fluids.
+Mild cases of pneumonia will just require good rest in bed, a well-balanced diet and plenty of fluids.

 Severe cases may require hospitalization, and patient may need intravenous antibiotics and receive oxygen.